This gorgeous Roasted Tomato and Beetroot Soup is one of our all time favourite soup recipes; so simple, colourful and delicious.

 - Sunflower seeds

-Turn the oven on to 180⁰C.
+- Turn the oven on to 180⁰C.
 Peel the beetroot with a knife and cut into small chunks.
-Drizzle with 1 tbsp of olive oil and roast in oven for 45 mins or until the edges have browned a bit.
+Drizzle with 1 tablespoon of olive oil and roast in oven for 45 mins or until the edges have browned a bit.

-Cut tomatoes in half and drizzle with 1 tbsp of olive oil.
+- Cut tomatoes in half and drizzle with 1 tablespoon of olive oil.
 Roast for 15 minutes or until edges have browned.